[ Printer Friendly Version ] [ Report Abuse ]

 Though he was taking what was being written about him in stride, what bothered him was the way they had reported his final defeat of Lord Voldemort for two very different reasons.
 The first was that he did not think the subject of Lord Voldemort was one that they should inaccurately report.
 Being a touchy subject and something that deserved the utmost seriousness and authenticity, Harry knew that virtually every family had been affected in some way by the wrath of Voldemort and his Death Eaters and thought it wrong to speak of this very real subject imprecisely.

 The second reason was much more troubling to Harry than the first.
 Put simply, Harry felt like the story of Lord Voldemort was not over.
 The articles continually reminded him about what he had experienced just a few months ago.
 Hearing the Death Eaters and the portrait of Voldemort vow that the Dark Lord would return once again made it impossible for Harry to have proper peace of mind.
 The man who had taken so much from him in the past did not deserve another chance at life and hearing the confidence that the Death Eaters spoke of his return only infuriated Harry.
 Though he still was unconvinced as to how Voldemort could ever return from the dead, he thought it wise – as Dumbledore’s portrait had told him – to not put anything past the Death Eaters.
-The day that Harry could rest free of anxiety was the day that the Death Eaters and Lord Voldemort were a thing of the past.
+The day that Harry could rest free of anxiety was the day that the Death Eaters and Lord Voldemort were a thing of the past for good.

 ‘Let’s hurry up now you four,’ Mrs. Weasley said excitingly, ‘we don’t want to be lined up forever!’

-As Harry stepped out on to the pavement after making sure he had all of his things with him he stretched his legs and arms over his head as he let out a concise yawn, the butterflies in his stomach resurfacing almost instantly.
+As Harry stepped out on to the pavement after making sure he had all of his things with him, he stretched his legs and arms over his head as he let out a concise yawn, the butterflies in his stomach resurfacing almost instantly.
 Ron, undoubtedly feeling the same way that Harry was, seemed to recognize this.